 Description

-The Department of Justice, specifically the Federal Bureau of Prisons, is soliciting proposals for Residential Reentry Center (RRC) services aimed exclusively at male federal offenders in the Washington, D.C. area, including Montgomery County and Prince George's County in Maryland, as well as Arlington and Fairfax Counties in Virginia.
-The objective of this procurement is to facilitate the successful reintegration of individuals transitioning from incarceration to the community, with a focus on providing comprehensive services, including home confinement facilities within a 150-mile radius of the designated areas.
-This initiative underscores the federal commitment to enhancing reentry programs while ensuring compliance with operational standards and community engagement.
+The Department of Justice, specifically the Federal Bureau of Prisons, is soliciting proposals for Residential Reentry Center (RRC) services exclusively for male federal offenders in the Washington, DC metropolitan area, including Montgomery County and Prince George's County in Maryland, as well as Arlington and Fairfax Counties in Virginia.
+The objective of this procurement is to facilitate the successful reintegration of individuals transitioning from incarceration to the community, with contractors required to provide comprehensive services, including home confinement options, within a specified geographical radius.
+This initiative underscores the federal commitment to enhancing reentry programs while ensuring compliance with operational standards and community safety.
 Interested parties must submit their proposals by April 29, 2025, at 2:00 P.M.
-EST, to Senior Contract Specialist Tana Jankowiak at tjankowiak@bop.gov, with the solicitation number 15BRRC25R00000018 published on February 28, 2025.
+EST, and can direct inquiries to Senior Contract Specialist Tana Jankowiak at tjankowiak@bop.gov or by phone at 202-598-6146.

 Point(s) of Contact